dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 Oracle VirtualBox supports a variety of host operating systems including Windows, Linux and MacOS.
 Check the Oracle [support site](http://www.oracle.com/technetwork/server-storage/virtualbox/support/index.html) for the latest list.
 The tutorial was tested on Windows 10 Home (64-bit) with Oracle VirtualBox 5.0.10.

 **Tip:** if you have an older 64-bit personal computer, check to see if the CPU supports Intel's virtualization technology (VT), as this is required to run a 64-bit guest operating system.
-Intel's [Processor Identification Utility](https://downloadcenter.intel.com/downloads/eula/7838/Intel-Processor-Identification-Utility-Windows-Version?httpDown=https%3A%2F%2Fdownloadmirror.intel.com%2F7838%2Feng%2Fpidenu42.msi) can be used to determine if your CPU supports VT.
-If your computer's CPU does not support VT you'll need to install the 32-bit version of Ubuntu.
+Intel's [Processor Identification Utility](https://downloadcenter.intel.com/downloads/eula/7838/Intel-Processor-Identification-Utility-Windows-Version?httpDown=https%3A%2F%2Fdownloadmirror.intel.com%2F7838%2Feng%2Fpidenu42.msi) can be used to determine if your CPU supports VT.   <u>If your computer's CPU does not support VT you'll need to install the 32-bit version of Ubuntu.</u>

 **Ubuntu**